Publishing certificates

 --file $FILE

-This example publishes the certificate to the default keyservers (keys.openpgp.org, mail-api.proton.me, keys.mailvelope.com, keyserver.ubuntu.com, sks.pod01.fleetstreetops.com).
-This list can be customized by adding --server
+This example publishes the certificate to the default keyservers, which are keys.openpgp.org, mail-api.proton.me, keys.mailvelope.com, keyserver.ubuntu.com, and sks.pod01.fleetstreetops.com.
+This list can be customized by adding --server to the command:

 $ sq network keyserver publish --server hkps://keys.openpgp.org --server hkps://some.other.keyserver.tld --email alice@example.com